Hydronephrosis occurs when urine builds up in the kidneys and cannot drain out to the bladder. This causes one or both kidneys to swell.

 - A condition known as reflux may cause urine to flow back into the kidneys from the bladder.

-These problems may in turn result from:
+These problems may result from:

 - A congenital blockage or defect in the urinary system